 Early diagnosis and treatment yield optimal results.
 Many patients are able to maintain their daily activities with proper treatment.
 Learning how to cope with the disease is also an important component of successful treatment.

-Dr. Rolland Nemirovsky has expertise in treating RA patients and alleviating their pain.
+Dr. Rolland Miro has expertise in treating RA patients and alleviating their pain.
 If you or a loved one suffer from this chronic disease, we encourage you to contact Manhattan Sports Therapy for a consultation.
 Discover how we can help you eliminate pain and resume an active lifestyle.